Arfifias/familyTreeApp/README.md

 # familyTreeApp
-Family Tree application made by me and two other colleagues
+Family Tree application made by me and two other friends